 (D) An application for a license to receive and possess radioactive material for the conduct of any activity which the director has determined pursuant to rule 3701:1-40-36 of the Administrative Code could potentially affect the quality of the environment shall be filed at least nine months prior to commencement of construction of the plant or facility in which the activity will be conducted and shall be accompanied by any environmental report required pursuant to rule 3701:1-40-36 of the Administrative Code.
 The applicant is prohibited from the commencement of construction activities in areas covered by the environmental reporting requirements identified in rules 3701:1-40-30 to 3701:1-40-38 of the Administrative Code before the conclusion of these reviews.
 The terms "construction" and "commencement of construction" shall have the same meaning as identified in rule 3701:1-38-01 of the Administrative Code.

-(2) Contain the information specified in sealed source and device registry requirements contained in paragraph (C) of rule 3701:1-46-49 of the Administrative Code so that the department is able to perform the review; or
+(b) Contain the information specified in sealed source and device registry requirements contained in paragraph (C) of rule 3701:1-46-49 of the Administrative Code so that the director is able to perform the review.

-(3) For sources or devices containing naturally occurring or accelerator-produced radioactive material manufactured prior to November 30, 2007, that are not registered with the director in accordance with rule 3701:1-46-49 of the Administrative Code or equivalent requirements from an agreement state or the United States nuclear regulatory commission, and for which the applicant is unable to provide all categories of information specified in rule 3701:1-46-49 of the Administrative Code, the applicant must provide:
+(2) For sources or devices manufactured before October 23, 2012 that are not registered with the director in accordance with rule 3701:1-46-49 of the Administrative Code or equivalent requirements from an agreement state or the United States nuclear regulatory commission, and for which the applicant is unable to provide all categories of information specified in rule 3701:1-46-49 of the Administrative Code, the applicant must provide:

 (b) Sufficient additional information to demonstrate that there is reasonable assurance that the radiation safety properties of the source or device are adequate to protect health and minimize danger to life and property.
 Such information must include a description of the source or device, a description of radiation safety features, the intended use and associated operating experience, and the results of a recent leak test.